How to Achieve Proper Shaft Lean at Impact: Fixes, Drills, and Common Mistakes

 Step 3: Understanding the Wrist Hinge

-The lead wrist should lose a certain amount of extension during the swing.
-Whether the lead wrist should be completely flat at impact depends on your grip strength (stronger grips have more lead wrist extension throughout the swing).
+The lead wrist should gradually lose extension on the way down.
+Whether it’s completely flat at impact depends on your grip strength (stronger grips keep a touch more extension).

-• Maintain stable extension from address to top.
+- Keep extension stable from address to the top.

 Step 4: The Role of the Body